Living-Learning Communities

 Martín-Baró Scholars

-First-year students residing in Toler Hall examine social justice in San Francisco through classroom assignments and a service-learning project.
+First-year students residing in Toler Hall examine social justice in San Francisco through classroom assignments and community-engaged learning.

 First and second-year students residing in Toler Hall — explore the rich history and intellectual and political traditions of Black Americans, and engage with the local Bay Area Black community.